 Take the lazy connection made that allegedly explains inequality by the fact that its natural – just as some people are cleverer or taller than others.
 The problem with this genetic explanation of inequality lies in the proportions.
 Genes certainly have a role in determining matters like height and intelligence.
 A professional basketball player is about 50% taller than someone with restricted growth; someone with learning difficulties has an IQ maybe half that of a genius.
 Yet chief executives now earn about 120 times more than ordinary workers: difficult to attribute this to DNA.
 For those who want an amusing but devastating explanation of this, see Jan Pen’s parade.

 And then there is the almost routine confusion of millions and billions.
 It maybe this isn’t that important: clear errors rarely are.
 The newsreader who looks solemn as she announces a monthly government deficit of £1.7 millions is just reading a misprint.
 It’s a simple cock-up when today’s Times converts the $5bn US spending on drones as £3.14m .
-Anyone interested will see that this is out by a factor of a million.
+Anyone interested will see that this is out by a factor of a thousand.
 Probably the bigger offence here is the spurious accuracy, another feature of everyday media innumeracy.
 I doubt the US spends precisely $5bn, so converting to the second decimal place is rather silly.
 A related nonsense is ascribing precise values as being the effect of specific events or policies.
 Nicholas Taleb’s first book, Fooled By Randomness, rightly jeered at media reports like “Wall Street was down five points on fears about the Japanese yen”, when the movement is so small that it is just noise.
 Think of that the next time a charity says how many deaths would be avoided by following their advice, or how hours the nation spends on a particular activity.
 On other occasions, governments just make silly claims because they sound good.
 In the Times (3rd March 2012) the government claimed to have increased a 90% tax return rate by 15 %, which gives support to their earlier worries about Britain’s standards of numeracy (Times 2nd March 2012).